openlookeng/hetu-core/hetu-docs/en/admin/properties.md

 > -   **Type:** `boolean`
 > -   **Default value:** `false`
 >
 > Enable CTE materialization cache feature.
+This can also be specified on a per-query basis using the enable_cte_result_cache session property.

 ### `cte-result-cache-threshold-size`